Eddie Buczynski: Legacy

-Following Buczynski's death, Lady Rhea asserted that anyone initiated through one of his traditions could refer to themselves as an "Edwardian" Wiccan in his honor.
+Following Buczynski's death, Lady Rhea asserted that anyone who was initiated through one of Buczynski's groups could refer to themself as an "Edwardian" wiccan in his honor.

-Buczynski would come to be declared one of the Saints of Antinous by a Pagan group based in Hollywood, California, known as the Temple of Antinous.
+Buczynski would come to be declared one of the "saints of Antinous" by a pagan group based in Hollywood, California, known as the Temple of Antinous.

 Asphodel Press published the 2012 biography Bull of Heaven: The Mythic Life of Eddie Buczynski and the Rise of the New York Pagan by Michael Lloyd, with a foreword by Margot Adler.
 The book's launch party was held at Sala One-Nine, a tapas restaurant at 35 West 19th Street in Manhattan, which stood on the site of Slater's Magickal Childe store.
-The New York Times reported that a "strapping man" dressed in a headdress and loincloth worked at the door, with around 80 attendees inside, most of whom were Pagans.
-Among them included Bennie Geraci, Carol Bulzone, Kaye Flagg and Margot Adler, a number of whom gave speeches before a memorial service to Buczynski was held.
+The New York Times reported that a "strapping man" dressed in a headdress and loincloth worked at the door, with around 80 attendees inside, most of which were pagans.
+Among them were Bennie Geraci, Carol Bulzone, Kaye Flagg, and Margot Adler, a number of which gave speeches before a memorial service to Buczynski was held.

-Bull of Heaven was positively reviewed by Pagan studies scholar Ethan Doyle White in The Pomegranate academic journal, who asserted that the book was "eloquently and engagingly written", and was important for documenting the life not only of Buczynski, but also of other important figures in the New York Pagan scene, like Herman Slater and Leo Martello.
-He praised Lloyd's research as "thorough and far-reaching", although was critical of the poor quality of the images.
-Noting that the book's scope would invite comparison with Chas S. Clifton's Her Hidden Children and Adler's Drawing Down the Moon, he labelled it a "must read" for those interested in the history of American Paganism and gay liberation, summing it up as "the finest independent Pagan studies scholarship to have been produced in the United States to date."
+Bull of Heaven was positively reviewed by pagan studies scholar Ethan Doyle White in The Pomegranate academic journal, who asserted that the book was "eloquently and engagingly written", and was important for documenting the life not only of Buczynski, but also of other important figures in the New York pagan scene, like Herman Slater and Leo Martello.
+He praised Lloyd's research as "thorough and far-reaching", but was critical of the poor quality of the images.
+Noting that the book's scope would invite comparison with Chas S. Clifton's Her Hidden Children and Adler's Drawing Down the Moon, he labelled it a "must read" for those interested in the history of American paganism and gay liberation, summing it up as "the finest independent pagan studies scholarship to have been produced in the United States to date."
 Elsewhere, he characterized the book as "first-rate".